Arboretum

 What is the Arboretum?

-For more information about the Arboretum or research opportunities, please contact Department of Biology professor, Dr. Andrea Weeks.
+For more information about the Arboretum or other research opportunities, please contact Dr. Andrea Weeks, from the Department of Biology.

 Where is it?

-The Arboretum is spread out across multiple campuses.
-100 native and non-native trees and shrubs are labeled with interactive signs, each with a QR code that links to the website entry for that unique species on the Arboretum website.
+The Arboretum is spread across multiple campuses of the university in Northern Virginia.
+Plants are labeled with interactive signs, each with a QR code that links to the website entry for that unique species on the Arboretum website.

 - Fairfax, Science & Technology, Point of View, and Potomac Science Center campuses